telerik/blazor-docs/components/chart/pan-and-zoom/pan.md

 }
 ````

-### Specifying a Key for Panning
+### Specifying a Keyboard Key for Panning

-To specify the key for panning, use the `Key` parameter within the `ChartPannable` tag and pass the `ChartPannableKey` enum, which provides the following options:
+To specify the keyboard key for panning, use the `Key` parameter within the `ChartPannable` tag and pass the `ChartPannableKey` enum, which provides the following options:

 * (default) `None`—No key is required
 * `Ctrl`